nestjs/docs.nestjs.com/content/openapi/types-and-parameters.md

 class CreateCatDto {}
 ```

-The above model will translate into schema with name `CreateCatRequest`.
+The model above will translate into the `CreateCatRequest` schema.